AM77-Dev/tree-cli/README.md

-# treejs
+# tree-cli
-A javascript library that list contents and infos of directories and its files.
+A node app that list contents and infos of directories and its files. ( a reimplmentation  of `tree` with `node`)